What we do and don’t know about Trump’s ‘very big deal’ on Ukraine’s mineral resources

 “(For) the US to get access to these deposits, Ukraine must regain control over those territories, demine and rebuild the infrastructure,” she said.

-The draft deal seen by CNN does not specify any security guarantees, but it does say that the US “supports Ukraine’s efforts to obtain security guarantees needed to establish lasting peace.”
+While the draft deal seen by CNN does not specify any security guarantees, it does say that the US “supports Ukraine’s efforts to obtain security guarantees needed to establish lasting peace.”

 Why is Trump so keen on a minerals deal with Ukraine?